jacklule/DataViz-Syllabus/GitHubSetUp.md

   - If that option does not appear: Instructions say to “launch the local app.”
 That means, find GitHub on the local Mac and open.
 At top bar, go to File>Clone Repository.
 Defaults say: “clone as name.github.io” and where (GitHub folder): press okay
   - The repository should now be cloned (copied) onto local computer.
   - But **where is GitHub stored locally?**
-  - Mac3>Users>DataViz>GitHub>name.github.io
+  - Outside of a lab, GitHub on a Mac is stored under Home, with Documents, Downloads etc. In a computer lab, GitHub will be stored under Users, for example: Mac3>Users>DataViz>GitHub>name.github.io
-  - To access: Finder>top bar> Go>Home(opens as DataViz)>GitHub folder.
+  - To access: Finder>top bar> Go> Home(opens as DataViz)> GitHub folder.
 Inside that folder should be another folder name.github.io
 3. Create an Index file
   - The local Mac’s text edit needs to have been adjusted so it can create and save an html page.
 See instructions above.
   - Save the html file.
 It should automatically save without prompting to local folder: name.github.io.
-Can check using instructions above, "where is GitHub stored locally?"
+Can check using instructions above, "Where is GitHub stored locally?"
 4. Commit and Sync
   - Go back to GitHub desktop.
 You should see “1 uncommitted page.”
   - Click and see the new html page.